IT security degrees online

 Source for salary data: Indeed.com

-Is an IT security degree worth it?
+Is an information security degree worth it?

 Source: Bureau of Labor Statistics

-Which degree is best for IT security?
+Which degree is best for information security?

 Further Reading